Indiana builds big second-half lead, beats Nebraska 82-74

-Nebraska (7-11, 2-5) came storming back with a 13-2 run of its own, cutting the Hoosier lead to 70-62 on Cam Mack’s free throws with 8:03 remaining.
+Nebraska came storming back with a 13-2 run of its own, cutting the Hoosier lead to 70-62 on Mack’s free throws with 8:03 remaining.
 Both teams then struggled to score with Indiana missing shots and Nebraska turning the ball over.

-Brunk scored three straight, including the Hoosiers’ first basket in 8:07 that gave Indiana a 73-62 lead with 4:45 left.
-Nebraska cut the lead to six twice in the final minute, both on Thorir Thorbjarnarson layups.
+Brunk scored three straight, including the Hoosiers’ first basket in 8:07, that stretched the lead to 73-62 with 4:45 left.
+Nebraska cut the deficit to six twice in the final minute, both on Thorir Thorbjarnarson layups.
 But a pair of Jackson-Davis free throws with 27 seconds left sealed the Indiana win.

+Thorbjarnarson finished with 13 points for the Cornhuskers.
+Dachon Burke added 12 points and Haanif Cheatam had 10.

+“They got up on us early,” Jackson-Davis said.
+We kind of weathered the storm.
+Then we punched them in the mouth a little bit and they came right back, but I’m glad we found a way at the end to get the job done.”

-Nebraska used an 11-0 run to take a nine-point lead midway through the first half.
+The Cornhuskers used an 11-0 run to take a nine-point lead midway through the first half.
 Indiana countered with a 22-6 spurt to go up eight on Jackson-Davis’s layup with 2:25 left in the half and led by five at intermission.

+Nebraska coach Fred Hoiberg said his young, inexperienced team hasn’t yet learned how to battle through the tough stretches in which they fall too far behind to make up the difference and win games.

+“We just aren’t deep enough, talented enough right now to fight through those stretches,” Hoiberg said.
+“We certainly showed that we’re capable, but the overall consistency needs to get better.”

 BIG PICTURE

-Indiana: Indiana, which was scheduled to fly into Lincoln, Nebraska on Friday evening, didn’t arrive until 11 a.m.
+Indiana: Indiana was scheduled to fly into Lincoln, Nebraska on Friday evening, but didn’t arrive until 11 a.m.
 Saturday because of the winter storm that caused flights to be cancelled across the middle of the country.

+“I just try not to think about it,” Jackson-Davis said.
+“We just always have to come in with the same mindset and just play.
+Legs were a little tired in the beginning, but we found a way, just adrenaline started kicking in.
+We were good.”

 Nebraska: Nebraska lost its third straight Big Ten Conference game and face one of the toughest schedules in the country for the remainder of the season, with six games left against ranked opponents.